FeroxFoxxo/MorePlayersFixed/README.md

 Are you tired of not being able to change the max player count in R.E.P.O.?
 Well BOY do I have something for you!

-- MorePlayers is a mod for R.E.P.O. that allows you to decrease or increase the max player cap.
+- MorePlayersFixed is a mod for R.E.P.O. that allows you to decrease or increase the max player cap.

 ## How do you change the max players cap?